Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

 It is the last day of our 14-day Everest Base Camp trek, and we will take a morning flight from Lukla back to Kathmandu or Manthali.
 The flight will offer one last breathtaking view of the Himalayan range as we soar above the mountains we have just trekked through.
-Once we land in Kathmandu or Manthali, we will have time to relax and reflect on the incredible experience.
-Afterward, we can enjoy a final day in Kathmandu to explore the city or rest before heading home.
+Once we land in Kathmandu or Manthali, you will have time to relax and reflect on the incredible experience.
+Afterward, you can enjoy a final day in Kathmandu to explore the city or rest before heading home.
+Please note that accommodation in Kathmandu is not included.
+You will need to arrange it on your own.

 Altitude: